ocpi/ocpi-tool/README.md

 Things we hope to add:

-  * Finish and test OCPI 2.2.1 support

-  * Publishing it to NPM

-  * Cleaner error messages to the console

   * Joining data, like adding charging station information to exported charging session objects

   * Persistent state, so you can export all data since the last export, or run weekly exports